jlnr/PeterMorphose/README.md

 ## But there is still so much wrong about the game!

-Feel free to fork it :)
+Feel free to fork it or file issues :)

 -- Julian